-I am a first-year PhD student in the statistics department at the University of California, Berkeley.
-My current research has a number of directions: causal inference and optimal transport, estimation of dynamical systems from data (under Giles Hooker), and developing statistical methodology for scRNA-seq data (under Elizabeth Purdom).
-I am also interested in signal processing and applications of statistics to music technology.
+I am a third-year PhD student in the statistics department at the University of California, Berkeley.
+My thesis advisor is Elizabeth Purdom, and I also work with Giles Hooker.
+My current research includes estimation of higher-dimensional probability densities and inference of stable dynamical systems from data.
+I am additionally interested in causal inference, as well as signal processing and applications of statistics to music technology.

 Before Berkeley, I studied at MIT and graduated with a bachelor’s in mathematics with computer science and a minor in literature.
 There I had the great fortune to research with Philippe Rigollet and Florian Gunsilius.
-Our paper introducing an optimal transport-based causal inference metholodology can be found on arXiv.
 I also learned tremendously from research experiences in Beth Israel Deaconess Medical Center’s Division of Digital Psychitary and MIT’s System Architecture Group.

 PhD in Statistics, August 2021 - Present